ty-russ/forte-hotel-conjoint-analysis/README.md

 - **Market Share Estimation**: Based on the part-worth utilities, the recommended hotel design could capture up to **30% of the market share** in the target demographic.
 - **Segmented Analysis**: Two distinct customer segments were identified. **Luxury seekers** prioritize premium amenities, while **budget-conscious travelers** value basic amenities with a central location.

+## Methodology
+- **Survey Design**: A structured survey was designed to gather data on customer preferences for various hotel attributes.
+- **Data Collection**: Respondents were presented with different hotel profiles, each combining multiple attributes at various levels.
+- **Conjoint Analysis**: The collected data was analyzed using Conjoint Analysis to estimate the utility values (part-worths) for each attribute level.

+## Key Insights
+- **Customer Preferences**: The analysis revealed that **room style** and **price** were the most influential factors in customer decision-making.
+- **Optimal Design Profile**: The preferred hotel profile included a **modern room design** with **inclusive services**, offering a balance of luxury and value.
+- **Market Share Potential**: The recommended design could capture a significant share of the market, particularly among customers who value modernity and comprehensive amenities.
+- **Segmented Insights**: Different customer segments showed varying preferences, with some prioritizing luxury and others favoring value.
+These insights are crucial for tailoring marketing strategies to different demographic groups.

-## Project Details
+## Project Structure
-- **Study Design**: Attributes and levels were chosen based on market research.
-- **Profiles**: A fractional factorial design was used to create 16 profiles.
-- **Results**:
-  - Nissa’s result: Summarized part-worth utility estimates.
-  - The most preferred profile: Identified based on total utility.
-  - Market Share Estimate: Manual calculation, not based on the conjoint package.
-- **Plots**: Segment solutions with relevant interpretations.

-## Files in the Repository
-- **Project Report**: Detailed report on the conjoint analysis (`MKTG580_Project_Report.pdf`).
+- **Project Report**: Detailed report on the conjoint analysis (`Wagacha_Tirus_projectreport.pdf`).
 - **R Code**: Code used for the conjoint analysis (`conjoint_analysis.R`).
-- **Questionnaire**: The questionnaire used for collecting respondent data (`questionnaire.pdf`).
+- **Survey Questionnaire**: The questionnaire used for collecting respondent data (`questionnaire.pdf`).

 ## Conclusion
-This project provided valuable insights into consumer preferences and the most effective hotel design for Forte Hotels.
+This project provides actionable insights into consumer preferences, helping Forte Hotels design and market a hotel that aligns with market demands.
+The findings highlight the importance of modern room designs and inclusive services in attracting customers.

+## Tools Used
+- **Software**: R, Python (for data analysis and visualization)
+- **Techniques**: Conjoint analysis, survey design, statistical modeling

 ## Contact
 For any queries or further information, feel free to reach out via email at [tiruskimani3@gmail.com].